Skip to content

 a.
 What is a Data-Centric Mindset?

-Undeniably for most enterprises, the state of business data is a disjointed mess that yields little insights.
+Undeniably, the state of business data as a whole is a disjointed mess that yields little insights.
 A change is needed.
 Businesses need to pivot away from just being data-driven and application-centric.
-Instead, they need to focus their organizations and systems towards data centricity.
+Instead, they need to focus their organizations and systems towards a data centric mindset.
 For those of you not familiar with the term data-centric, below is a definition.

 Data Centric Definition